Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the action: setting a theme as default for a realm.
-It uses specific verb and resource, and distinguishes from sibling tools like createTheme or updateTheme.
+Clearly states 'set a theme as the default for a realm' with a specific verb and resource, distinguishing it from sibling tools like createTheme or updateTheme.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.